-- Five-Part Workshop Series: Housing 2.0 virtual workshops, facilitated by Sam Rashkin, will present a framework for building professionals to extract 30-70% cost savings for every new home built.
-This includes two-hour virtual workshops offered over five weeks.
+- Six-Part Workshop Series: Housing 2.0 virtual workshops, facilitated by Sam Rashkin, will present a framework for building professionals to extract 30-70% cost savings for every new home built.
+This includes two-hour virtual workshops offered over six weeks.
 (This set of workshops will be offered quarterly—March-April, June-July, September-October, November-December—giving you four opportunities to jump in!)

 - Week 1: Crisis Driven Disruption Ahead